 - 2 cups white whole wheat flour

-- 1 tbsp organic matcha powder I use DōMatcha
+- 1 tablespoon organic matcha powder I use DōMatcha

-- 2 tbsp 100% pure maple syrup plus more for serving
+- 2 tablespoons 100% pure maple syrup plus more for serving

 - 2 large eggs beaten lightly

-- 2 tbsp unsalted butter melted.
+- 2 tablespoons unsalted butter melted.
 Plus extra for the waffle iron

 - 2 very ripe bananas mashed

 - In a large bowl, whisk together the flour, matcha powder, baking powder, baking soda and salt2 cups white whole wheat flour, 1 tablespoon organic matcha powder, 2 teaspoons baking powder, 1 ½ teaspoons baking soda, ½ teaspoon salt